-We are living through a time of considerable economic turmoil.
-Since we stand to see millions of dollars' worth of assets depreciate in the current international financial crisis, it is important to protect our own credit.
 If you have recently moved to the U.S. on the H1B Visa you must understand the banking system before you start making choices about credit cards and loans.
 Getting a credit card for a new comer is a difficult task in U.S. Banks and credit card companies hesitate to give it to someone without any credit history.
 Moreover, a social security number is required to be able to apply for a credit card

 Only few Credit Unions like DCU or TCU give credit cards to a new immigrant.
 Few Banks also provide secure credit cards, with some minimum limit.
 In order to get a secured credit card from a bank, you need to have an account with the bank and some minimum deposit against the credit card.